sun-li/vim/README.md

     CONTROL-L    : Jump to right window
-    CONTROL-K    : Jump to upper window and maximize it CONTROL-J    : Jump to lower window and maximize it COMMAND-]    : Jump to left tab
+    CONTROL-K    : Jump to upper window and maximize it CONTROL-J    : Jump to lower window and maximize it
-    COMMAND-[    : Jump to right tab
-    COMMAND-n    : Jump to nth tab

 ### Visual Mode